jwstegemann/fritz2-docs/Attributes and CSS.md

 ```

 You can set all other attributes inside the `Tag`'s content by calling a function of the according name.
-Every standard html attribute have two functions.
+Every standard html attribute has two functions.
 One for a static value and a second one for dynamic data coming from a `Flow`.
-When it's coming from a `Flow` the attribute's value will be updated in the DOM whenever a new value appears on the `Flow`:
+When coming from a `Flow`, the attribute's value will be updated in the DOM whenever a new value appears on the `Flow`:
 ```kotlin
 val flowOfInts = ... //i.e. get it from some store